port-labs/port-docs/docs/guides-and-tutorials/let-developers-consume-k8s-api-extensions.md

 ### The goal of this guide

-In this guide, we will deploy Port's [Kubernetes Exporter](../build-your-software-catalog/sync-data-to-catalog/kubernetes/kubernetes.md) to export Kubernetes CRDs to Port as <PortTooltip id="blueprint">blueprints</PortTooltip> and the relevant <PortTooltip id="action">actions</PortTooltip> to create, update and delete those resources and listens to changes in those resources and reflect them in Port's UI (without the need of creating a mapping).
+In this guide, we will deploy Port's [Kubernetes Exporter](../build-your-software-catalog/sync-data-to-catalog/kubernetes/kubernetes.md) to export Kubernetes CRDs to Port as <PortTooltip id="blueprint">blueprints</PortTooltip> and the relevant <PortTooltip id="action">actions</PortTooltip> to create, update and delete those resources and listen to changes in those resources and reflect them in Port's UI without the need of creating a mapping and blueprints upfront.
-Then we will connect a GitHub account using Port's [GitHub integration](../build-your-software-catalog/sync-data-to-catalog/git/github/github.md) to execute these actions and create the resources directly into the Kubernetes cluster, or optionally with gitops + ArgoCD.
+Then we will connect a GitHub account using Port's [GitHub integration](../build-your-software-catalog/sync-data-to-catalog/git/github/github.md) to provision CRs directly into the Kubernetes cluster, or optionally with GitOps.
 After completing it, you will get a sense of how it can benefit different personas in your organization:

 - Developers will be able to use any CRDs directly in a UI.
-- Platform engineers will be able to query the data and get insights about the usage of the CRDs and kubernetes resources.
+- Platform engineers will be able to query the data and get insights about the usage of the CRDs and Kubernetes resources.
 - Platform engineers will be able to serve any CRDs to developers in a self-service manner.

 ### 1. (Optional) Creating a Crossplane XRD & Composition or using an existing CRD